Raynos/stream-handbook/readme.markdown

 count = 189
 ```

-Occasionally one some of the nodes we might see a sequence with repeated values like:
+Occasionally on some of the nodes we might see a sequence with repeated values like:

 ```
 count = 147